organik-inc/organik-dao/README.md

 - [ ] Talk to some Lawyers and CPAs to discuss using Organik, INC for this DAO.

 -----------------------

+If you are new to Web3, you gotta checkout this cool links:

 ### Links shared over all webinars: